D.C. National Guard shooting suspect facing 5 additional federal charges

 The man accused of shooting two National Guard members in Washington, D.C., last month has been charged with five additional federal felonies, according to a criminal complaint filed in the U.S. District Court for the District of Columbia.

-Rahmanullah Lakanwal, a 29-year-old Afghan national, is now facing charges of first-degree premeditated murder while armed, assault with intent to kill while armed, possession of a firearm during crime of violence or dangerous offense, transporting or receiving firearms in interstate or foreign commerce with the intent to commit a felony and transporting or shipping a stolen firearm in interstate or foreign commerce.
+Rahmanullah Lakanwal, a 29-year-old Afghan national, is now facing charges of first-degree premeditated murder while armed, assault with intent to kill while armed, possession of a firearm during a crime of violence or dangerous offense, transporting or receiving firearms in interstate or foreign commerce with the intent to commit an offense, and transporting or shipping a stolen firearm in interstate or foreign commerce.

 Lakanwal had previously been charged with murder, assault with intent to kill while armed and possession of a firearm during a crime of violence for the shooting in Washington, D.C., Superior Court.
 He pleaded not guilty to those charges and has a court appearance scheduled for Jan.
 2.